-- Through the valley and shadow of death though I stray, Since thou art my Guardian, no evil I fear: - Thy rod shall defend me, thy staff be my stay: - No harm can befall with my Comforter near. - 8.
-In the midst of affliction, my table is spread: With blossings unmessured my cup - With blessings unmeasured my cup runneth o'er:
+2. Through the valley and shadow of death though I stray, Since thou art my Guardian, no evil I kingdom of love.

+- Thy rod shall defend me, thy staff be my stav: - No harm can befall with my Comforter near. - 3.
+In the midst of affliction, my table is spread: - With blessings unmeasured my cup runneth o'er:

 - With oil and perfume thou anointest my head- - O what shall I ask of thy providence more? - 4.
-Let goodness and mercy, my bountiful God, - Still follow my steps, till I meet thee above: - I seek, by the path which my forefathers trod. - Through the land of their sojourn, thy kingdom of love.
+Let goodness and mercy, my bountiful God.
+Still follow my steps, till I meet thee - above: I seek, by the path which my forefathers - trod.
+Through the land of their sojourn, thy

-464 Kedron.
+Kedron.